sloodle/moodle-block_sloodle_backpack/README.txt

 It requires the main SLOODLE module: https://github.com/sloodle/moodle-mod_sloodle

-It is installed under the blocks/ directory of your Moodle site.
+It should be installed under the blocks/ directory of your Moodle site.

 See http://www.sloodle.org for more information, and post any questions or comments in the forums there.